- What is an oneg?

 No. All captains are volunteers.
 However, anyone who has worked more than two or three onegs is encouraged to volunteer to captain.
 If you are thinking about captaining for the first time, there is a special day during Oneg sign-up when, if you agree to serve once as captain during the coming year, that will be your ONLY Oneg service that year.
 Watch for details in the advertising which precedes each sign-up cycle.

 Contact the captain(s) for that oneg.
 Their name(s) will be listed prominently in the e-mail notification you receive approximately 6 weeks before each of your service dates.

-Look on the onegs signup page on the website.
+Look on the onegs signup page on Sign Up Genius.

 No. Members are required to arrange their own swaps.
 Most members find it relatively easy to arrange a swap by posting a message to the Adat Shalom listserve.
 Click on the link titled “Listserve” under the header “Nuts and Bolts Guides” on the home page of the Adat Shalom website.

 No. Oneg duty does not mean simply bringing food.
 The model of our community is that we work cooperatively; and the expectation is that you will give your food and your time to Adat Shalom.

 Again, the model of our community is that we work cooperatively, and both members are expected to participate.
 For example: members with small children to supervise may want to ask the captain for duties that are either child-friendly or ask for a couple of tasks that are at different times, so one can do an oneg task while the other is child occupied.
 Exceptions for more complex situations should be discussed with the oneg captain or the Hospitality Committee.

 Detailed instructions and an updated crew list are e-mailed to the captain and crew about six weeks before each oneg.
 To see a list of the captain and crew at any time go to oneg website.
 To see the oneg instructions at any time use the links at the top of this page to for food suggestions (The Virtual Oneg), or for captain and crew instructions.